ugcasa/grbl/README.md

 logout and login to run /etc/profiles to set path

-Pull current configureations for Hesus
+Pull current configurations for Hesus
 ```bash
 guru config pull
 ```